What is a Patient Information Leaflet and why is it useful?

 Domperidone does not affect your ability to drive or use machines.

-This medicine contains sorbitol.
+- Each 5 ml contains 2.275 g of sorbitol.
 If you have been told that you cannot digest or tolerate some sugars, talk to your doctor before taking domperidone.

-This medicine also contains methylhydroxybenzoate (E218) and propylhydroxybenzoate (E216).
-These substances may cause allergic reactions (possibly delayed), and exceptionally, bronchospasm.
+- Each 5 ml contains 9 mg of methylhydroxybenzoate (E218) and 1 mg of propylhydroxybenzoate (E216).
+These substances may cause allergic reactions (possibly delayed).

 3. HOW TO TAKE DOMPERIDONE

 Follow these instructions closely unless your doctor has advised you otherwise.
-You should check with your doctor or pharmacist if you are not sure.
+Check with your doctor or pharmacist if you are not sure.

 Duration of treatment